ddsbook/blog/2014/01/dds-github.md

 Date: 2014-01-01 12:00:00
 Category: dataviz
 Tags: book, blog
 Summary: We have wrapped up the book and we are launching this website, blog and podcast to continue the discussion.
 But before we look forward, we thought it would be a good idea to look back at what we put into writing the book.
 Since we used github to manage our material, we have all the data github stores about our commits and the first thing we want to look at is the days and times of our checkins.
-Take a look...
+Take a look&hellip;
 Slug: dds-github
 Author: Bob Rudis (@hrbrmstr) and Jay Jacobs (@jayjacobs)